psons/tlog/docs/Tlog User Documentation.md

 Section headings are markdown headings under which you keep notes and organize tasks.

 Items are tasks todo, in progress, unfinished, planned, completed, or abandoned.
-They are lines that start with a leader patten indicating which status the task is, such as 'd - ' for do or 'x - ' for done.
+They are lines in Documents under Sections that start with a leader patten indicating which status the task is, such as 'd - ' for do or 'x - ' for done.
 	'd - '	todo (or do) are tasks in the backlog for a future work period.
 	'/ - '	in progress are tasks that are being worked on.
 	'u - '	unfinished is how tasks show in past planing periods where they were in progress